ELHabibA/TimeSeriesData-Backend/README.md

-# Time Series Data Management System
+# Time Series Data Management System (API)

 Welcome to the Time Series Data Management System repository!
-This system is built using ASP.NET Core API, xUnit, and InfluxDB to efficiently manage and analyze time series data.
+This system is built using ASP.NET Core 7 Web API, xUnit, and InfluxDB to efficiently manage sending and retrieving time series data with InfluxDB.

 ## Table of Contents
 - [Introduction](#introduction)